nsnam/ns-3-dev-git/doc/manual/source/new-modules.rst

 Note that the second argument to the function ``create_ns3_program()`` is the list of modules that the program being created depends on; again, don't forget to include ``new-module`` in the list.
-It's best practice to list only the direct module dependencies, and let ``waf`` deduce the full dependency tree.
+It's best practice to list only the direct module dependencies, and let ``ns3`` deduce the full dependency tree.

 Occasionally, for clarity, you may want to split the implementation